-Get your paddle on for a day trip on this giant lake and see waterfalls, beaches and mountains all in a one or two-day trip.
+Get your paddle on for a day trip on this giant lake and see waterfalls, beaches, and mountains all in a one or two-day trip.
 You can paddle to Centinela Island or go further to the beautiful Tristeza branch of the lake.
-You'll see mount Capilla and Lopez, both peaks over 6000ft — what a stunning vantage point from a kayak!
+You'll see Mount Capilla and Lopez, both peaks over 6000ft — what a stunning vantage point from a kayak!

 Bariloche has its own ale trail, where dozens of independent breweries produce all sorts of ale, with the crisp mountain water being the star ingredient.
 There are twists from beer producers from all over the world, blended with traditional methods, drawing connoisseurs from around the world to revel in the beer culture.
-In many of the pubs, the food stands out too — think cheesy bacon fries and other gastro-pub fare pairing perfect with the hoppy beverages.
+In many of the pubs, the food stands out too — think cheesy bacon fries and other gastro-pub fare pairing perfectly with the hoppy beverages.

-Take a cruise to Patagonian lakes and try your luck at fishing for all kinds of trout - brown, brook and rainbow.
+Take a cruise to Patagonian lakes and try your luck at fishing for all kinds of trout - brown, brook, and rainbow.
 Spend an easy day floating on the rivers Limay or Manso located in the Nahuel Huapi National Park.
 Whether you're a professional fisherman or a rookie, this experience in the Patagonian wilderness will be remembered forever.

 From sampling regional chocolates to tasting dynamic craft beers for the foodies, to getting much more adventurous with the outgoing travelers, there are plenty of things to do in Bariloche that are fit for everyone.
 On your next trip to Argentina, find your thing to do and then find some more.